Shadows Over Loathing

 Shadows Over Loathing is a 2022 role-playing video game developed by Asymmetric Publications.
-A follow-up to the 2017 game West of Loathing, it was released for Windows and macOS on November 11, 2022.
+A follow-up to the 2017 game West of Loathing, it was released for Windows and macOS on November 11, 2022, and for Nintendo Switch on April 19, 2023.

 Gameplay

 Shadows Over Loathing is a role-playing game.
 Set in a 1920s Lovecraftian setting, the player controls a customizable player character who must explore Ocean City to recover relics and find their missing Uncle Murray.
 Gameplay is split into six chapters, as the character hunts for relics in a different part of the city while completing side quests.
 To find the relics, the player character must solve puzzles and fight in turn-based combat.
 Combat involves using a variety of items, such as foods that grant buffs and throwable objects like baseballs and seltzer grenades.